opensecuritycontroller/community/designs/containers/vnf-deployment/vnf-deployment.md

 This task is responsible for persisting a DAI in the OSC database for a newly found pod VNF.
 It will receive an `KubernetesPod` object, retrieve the network information from the SDN controller using the method `SdnRedirectionApi.getNetworkElement()` with `deviceOwnerId : pod.uuid` and persist DAI entity in the database with the returned network info.

 #### **ConformK8sDSInspectionPortsMetaTask**
 This task is responsible for checking whether there is any inspection port under the deployment spec that is not associated with a DAI and if there is any DAI not yet associated with an inspection port.
-This metatask will then pair each available DAI with an orphan inspeotion port and schedule a task `UpdateSDNInspectionPortTask`.
+This metatask will then pair each available DAI with an orphan inspection port and schedule a task `UpdateSDNInspectionPortTask`.

 #### **UpdateSDNInspectionPortTask**
 This task is responsible for updating an existing inspection port registered with the SDN controller with a new virtual port id.
 For that this task will invoke the SDN API SDK `SdnRedirectionApi.registerInspectionPort` providing the id of the inspection port, the parent id and the new virtual port(s).
 If that succeeds it will persist the DAI reference in the corresponding `InspectionPort` in the OSC database.